nkane/nkane.github.io/_posts/2016-03-10-javascript-quest.markdown

 console.log(globalObject.anotherVariable);
 {% endhighlight %}

 In function context the value depends on how the function is called; additionally, it does have differences between strict mode and non-strict mode.
+In the first case the value of "this" is not set by the call, because in non-strict mode "this" must always be a object.
+In the second case, the of "this" remains at whatever it is set to when entering the execution context.

+{% highlight javascript %}
+function exampleOne() {
+    return this;
+}

+// Returns true
+console.log(exampleOne() === window);

+function exampleTwo() {
+    'use strict';
+    return this;
+}

+// Returns true
+console.log(exampleTwo() === undefined);
+{% endhighlight %}

+### "This" Object Method ###

 [MDN - Closures]:               https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures